 Carrying Knives in Public Places in Montana

-Carrying a knife in public places within the state of Montana is regulated by law.
-It is important to understand these laws before carrying a knife in public, as violating them can result in criminal charges and fines.
+Carrying a knife in public places within Montana is governed by law.
+Understanding these laws is crucial to avoid criminal charges and fines.

 Concealed Carry Laws